 This restaurant, true to its name, serves up an authentic Valencian paella in Madrid.
 Founded in 1975 and inaugurated by the King and Queen of Spain, Casa de Valencia hasn’t changed much since!
-Don’t go expecting a trendy place to eat—you come here for the food!
+Don’t go expecting a trendy place—you come here for the food!

 Address: Paseo del Pintor Rosales, 58

 Sometimes when talking about Spain’s famous rice dishes people forget about Murcia.
 Bad idea!
-Murcia is home to some of Spain’s best rice dishes, such as the famous Arroz al Caldero.
-It’s technically not a paella (it’s made in a pot) but it is just as delicious.
-Restaurante El Caldero has a central location in Madrid’s literary quarter, as well as a vinoteca (wine bar) near Retiro Park.
-The wine bar also does paellas to go, perfect for ordering for a lunch with friends.
+Murcia is home to some of Spain’s best rice dishes, such as the famous arroz al caldero.
+It’s technically not a paella since it’s made in a pot, but it is just as delicious, and Restaurante El Caldero is the best place to try it.

-Insider’s tip: Do not miss El Caldero’s ali oli de ajos tiernos (young garlic alioli), perfect for any of their rice dishes.
+Insider’s Tip: Do not miss El Caldero’s homemade aiolis, perfect for any of their rice dishes.

 If you don’t mind going a bit north of Madrid’s center, there is a treat in store for you at Restaurante Samm, another contender for the best paella in Madrid.
 Here you’ll find they make the rice just right, and you get to enjoy it on their lovely interior terrace.

 Insider’s Tip: Don’t miss their appetizers.
-The calamari with alioli is to die for!
+The calamari with aioli is to die for!